Neighborhood Services

 • Visit the elderly

 • S.H.A.R.E.
-(Seniors for Health, Advocacy, Reform, and Education) meets every Thursday morning, beginning with prayer and continuing with health education, self and group advocacy, and support.
+(Seniors for Health, Advocacy, Reform, and Education) meets every Thursday afternoon, beginning with prayer and continuing with health education, self and group advocacy, and support.

 Interested in donating supplies for our ministries?